 • Necessary certifications: Some industries require cloud providers and services to have specific certifications, including FERPA, COPPA, CSP, and more.

-• Good customer support: Administrators typically need CASB help for various reasons, so the vendor should offer help even if it’s an extra cost for specific incidents.
+• Good customer support: Administrators typically need CASB help for various reasons, so the vendor should offer help even if it costs extra for specific incidents.

 How Proofpoint Can Help